NextMyLove/ROSKA/README.md

 ## About this Repository

-This repository is dedicated to implementing and testing the ROSKA algorithm (**R**eward-**O**ptimization-**S**imulation-based **K**inematic **A**daptation) for sim-to-real transfer in robotic tasks.
-The ROSKA algorithm, introduced in the paper **"Efficient Language-instructed Skill Acquisition via Reward-Policy Co-Evolution,"** enhances the transferability of robotic learning models from simulation to real-world environments by evolving both reward functions and policies simultaneously.
+ROSKA(**RO**bot **SK**ill **A**cquisition) is an advanced reinforcement learning framework designed to improve the efficiency and effectiveness of robotic skill acquisition.
+The core idea of ROSKA is to enable simultaneous evolution of reward functions and policies, allowing for more dynamic and adaptive learning processes in robotic tasks.

 The repository includes: